SirinaHaaland/STG0006948/README.md

 Acknowledgements

-This project was supervised by Petra Galuscakova, Associate professor in language technology in Department of Computer and Electrical Engineering at the University of Stavanger, and we appreciate her guidance and support throughout the development process.
+This thesis was supervised by Petra Galuscakova, Associate professor in language technology in Department of Computer and Electrical Engineering at the University of Stavanger, and we appreciate her guidance and support throughout the development process.

 License